Helena Christensen & ‘Walking Dead’ Star Norman Reedus Post Photos Of Their Lookalike Son As He Turns 20

 The trio posed together for a family photo in honor of Mingus’ high school graduation last year, as can be seen in Christensen’s slideshow.

-In 2002, Christensen told The Guardian that she was in no hurry to have more kids because she wanted to “enjoy this time” with Mingus, who she named after legendary jazzman Charles Mingus.”
+In 2002, Christensen told The Guardian that she was in no hurry to have more kids because she wanted to “enjoy this time” with Mingus, who she named after legendary jazzman Charles Mingus.

-“It’s the hardest and most beautiful job,’ Christensen said of motherhood.
+“It’s the hardest and most beautiful job,” Christensen said of motherhood.

 Reedus, meanwhile, welcomed a second child, a daughter, with Kruger last November.